Here's What We Plan to Be Offering Soon:

 Silent Screen Accompanist Par Excellence

-MR. FREDERICK HODGES
+MR. FREDERICK HODGES,

-for even the most lavish of cinematic epics.
+illuminate even the most lavish of cinematic epics.

 ~ ~ ~ ~ ~ ~ ~